GraphQL: Onsite Sessions

 On the Product Page

-In order to use the GraphQL session mutation to fetch recommendations for your search page, the event, in this case, must be VIEWED_PRODUCT and you should specify the product-identifier of the current product being viewed.
+In order to use the GraphQL session mutation to fetch recommendations for your product page, the event, in this case, must be VIEWED_PRODUCT and you should specify the product-identifier of the current product being viewed.

 On the Category Page